 Systematic review software

-Software for systematic review can help you do your systematic review faster and more efficiently.
+Software for systematic reviews can help you do your systematic review faster and more efficiently.
 Literature review software helps researchers organize record screening and data extraction.
 Users can create multiple reviews for different projects.
-It is possible to collaborate in large teams.
+Systematic review software can also make collaboration in large teams more straightforward.
+At Pitts, we have built a tool with all this basic functionality, but we also allow users to incorporate AI into their systematic workflow.

 Search